josejalvarezm/cv-ai-agent/gcp-blog/00-series-overview.md

 ## The Dilemma

-My CV chatbot responds in 12ms.
+My CV chatbot responds in 1.87s P95 (LLM-dominated).
 Users ask about my TypeScript experience, AWS expertise, or specific projects.
 The system performs semantic search, retrieves context, and generates responses using an LLM.
 Fast, functional, and deployed.

 But I had no idea what people were actually asking.